Web font optimisation

 <script defer src="bundle-js-v23423.js"></script>

-Inside the JavaScript we will have the following lines, which will be executed after the page has loaded entirely (due to the “defer” attribute), and once the browser is ready to repaint the screen:
+Inside the JavaScript we will have the following lines, which will be executed after loading the entire page (due to the defer attribute) and once the browser is ready to perform a screen refresh:

 var loadDeferredStyles = function() {